N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 - The PRP has units and sites, where sites might span many units - that's again linked via the hierarchy.

-The example records excludes the `extent` and `notes` fields because that would not fit, and they are empty for these records.
-In `notes` we place existing notes, and sometimes a new note explaining some mapping detail.
+The example records excludes the `extent`, `notes`, and `rhp_notes` fields because that would not fit, and they are empty for these records.
+In `notes` we place existing notes.
+In `rhp_notes` we sometimes add a new note explaining some mapping detail.

 Notice the `id_origin` field.
 Your original data is never far away!